Driving Miss Daisy: Plot

-The film explores racism against African Americans and antisemitism in the South.
+In the spring of 1963, a new television is seen in the kitchen, and Hoke and Idella watch as they go about their kitchen duties.
+After Hoke comes back from serving cake to the ladies over, Idella drops the peas she was shucking, her hand lying limp.
+After Idella dies, rather than hire a new housekeeper, Daisy decides to care for her own house and have Hoke do the cooking and the driving.

 After her synagogue is bombed, Daisy realizes that she is also a victim of prejudice.
 American society is undergoing radical changes, and Miss Daisy attends a dinner at which Dr. Martin Luther King Jr. gives a speech.
-Boolie declines when she invites him to the dinner, and suggests that she invite Hoke.
+Boolie declines when she invites him to the dinner, fearing the chance of lost business, and suggests that she invite Hoke.
 She waits until the last moment, and even then only raises it with Hoke in the car on the way to the event, saying that Boolie had said that Hoke wanted to attend.
-Hoke says he had said no such thing, and tells Miss Daisy that she should have just asked him directly if she had thought he might like to attend.
+Hoke says he had not in fact said anything to Boolie, and tells Miss Daisy that she should have just asked him directly if she had thought he might like to attend.
 She attends the dinner alone while Hoke listens to the speech on the car radio.
-She is struck by King's words in his speech, when he says that "the greatest tragedy was not the vitriolic words and the violent actions of the bad people, but the appalling silence and indifference of the good people."
+She is struck by King's words, when he says: "If the moderates of the white South fail to act now, history will have to record that the greatest tragedy was not the vitriolic words and the violent actions of the bad people, but the appalling silence and indifference of the good people."

 One morning in 1971, Hoke arrives at the house to find Daisy agitated and showing signs of dementia: she believes that she is a young teacher again.
 Hoke calms her down.
 In that conversation, she calls Hoke her "best friend".
 Boolie arranges for Daisy to enter a retirement home.

 In 1973, Hoke, now 85 and rapidly losing his eyesight, retires.
 Boolie, now 65, drives Hoke to the retirement home to visit Daisy, now 97.
 The two catch up, and Hoke gently feeds her Thanksgiving pie.

-The final scene is an image of the black Cadillac driving on a road.
+Production

+Eddie Murphy was the first choice for the role of Hoke Colburn but turned it down, later explaining in 2025: "They actually developed that for me...
+I wasn't doing no shit like that back then.
+I was like 'I ain't driving no Miss Daisy.'"